robotframework/robotframework-RFCP-syllabus/Chapter_4_Advanced_Structuring_and_Execution.md

 It allows for preparation steps specific to that keyword or ensures that the keyword's requirements are met before execution.

 **Key characteristics of Keyword Setup:**
+- Keyword Setup is a single keyword call with potential argument values.
 - Executed before the keyword's body.
 - If the Keyword Setup fails, the keyword's body is not executed.
 - Logged in the execution log as a separate section, indicating the setup status.